Unification Church: Family Federation for World Peace and Unification (1994–present)

 In 1994, The New York Times recognized the movement's political influence, saying it was "a theocratic powerhouse that is pouring foreign fortunes into conservative causes in the United States".
-In 1998, the Egyptian newspaper Al-Ahram criticized Moon's "ultra-right leanings" and suggested a personal relationship with conservative Israeli Prime Minister Benjamin Netanyahu.
+In 1998, the Egyptian newspaper Al-Ahram criticized Moon's "ultra-right leanings" and argued that his ownership of The Washington Times and connections with conservative political figures placed him within the broader conservative movement aligned with the Israeli right.
+The paper also suggested that Moon had a personal relationship with conservative Israeli Prime Minister Benjamin Netanyahu.
 In 1995, former U.S. President George H. W. Bush and his wife, Barbara Bush, spoke at an FFWPU event in the Tokyo Dome.
 Bush told the gathering: "If as president I could have done one thing to have helped the country more, it would have been to do a better job in finding a way, either through speaking out or through raising a moral standard, to strengthen the American family."
 Hak Ja Han, the main speaker, credited her husband with bringing about the Fall of Communism and declared that he must save America from "the destruction of the family and moral decay."

 In 2000, Moon founded the World Association of Non-Governmental Organizations (WANGO), which describes itself as "a global organization whose mission is to serve its member organizations, strengthen and encourage the non-governmental sector as a whole, increase public understanding of the non-governmental community, and provide the mechanism and support needed for NGOs to connect, partner and multiply their contributions to solve humanity's basic problems."
 It has been criticized for promoting conservatism in contrast to some of the ideals of the United Nations.